Disability Mobility Initiative

 We know that Black, Indigenous and people of color (“BIPOC”), immigrants, poor people, elderly and disabled people are much less likely to have a driver license or access to cars, we are more likely to be transit reliant and more likely to walk or roll for transportation.

 Even where reliable transit and safe pedestrian infrastructure exist, Black, brown and disabled people are forced into encounters with the criminal justice system through discriminatory enforcement of jaywalking and loitering statutes, and through fare enforcement on public transit.
-More broadly, because traffic laws and fare enforcement often are under the purview of police, traffic rule violations can escalate into violent and deadly conflicts.
-And traffic/fare enforcement compounding fines, court fees and mandatory court appearances disproportionately harm poor members of our communities.
+This enforcement can escalate into violent and deadly conflicts.
+And compounding fines, court fees and mandatory court appearances disproportionately harm poor members of our communities.

 - Increase revenue for transportation options that serve those who most rely on public transit.
 Support legislation for sustainable, progressive funding for transit and walking/rolling infrastructure in the state legislature.
 Push transit agencies to take pro-equity actions that prioritize BIPOC, immigrant, disabled and transit-reliant populations when deciding how to allocate resources.

 - Reduce policing of pedestrians and transit users.
-Work with allies to decriminalize “jaywalking,” being a pedestrian in the roadway, and other behaviors related to transportation access and remove police from traffic enforcement.
-Work to reform fare enforcement and to create alternatives to fines and/or progressive fine structures.
-Long term, advocate for fare-free transit to eliminate enforcement disparities and the criminalization of poverty.
+Advocate for fare-free transit to eliminate enforcement disparities and the criminalization of poverty.
+Decriminalize “jaywalking,” being a pedestrian in the roadway, and other behaviors related to transportation access.
+Work with allies to remove police from traffic enforcement and reform fare enforcement and to create alternatives to fines and/or progressive fine structures.

 - Advocate for every community to have accessible sidewalks, crosswalks, and transit stops.
 Demand construction of sidewalks and curb ramps, installation of accessible pedestrian signals and appropriate signal timing for safe crossing, and the public maintenance of sidewalks and paths to repair cracks and remove debris and snow/ice.
 Push for funding and installation of bus shelters, benches, trash cans and lighting, prioritizing areas with low transit frequency.